Floriana Garo: Other activities

 Floriana was the first director and host of "Jo vetem mode" lifestyle show on the national TV Klan.
 She was also the first weather presenter for ABC News Albania.

 She represented Albania in Miss World 2012 in Ordos, China.
 This experience jump started her television career and made her even more well known for the Albanian public.
 In 2012, Garo presented a concert during the 100th Anniversary of the Independence of Albania in Nene Teresa Square (Mother Teresa Square).

 She co-presented Miss Globe 2013 along with Gent Bejko and in November 2013, she presented the book fair in Tirana.
 Garo is the official spokesmodel for Cortefiel Albania clothing brand.
 She has been in various television commercials for this brand.

 She modeled for Geraldina Sposa bridal shows in 2012, 2013, and 2014.
 Garo has been on the covers of "Living", "Icon", "VIP", " Coffee", Shije, Mapo Madame, Jeta and Klan magazines.

 Personal life

-In 2017 Floriana moved to Geneva to start a family with her husband, Swiss-Albanian lawyer Enis Daci.
+In 2017, Garo moved to Geneva to start a family with her husband, Swiss-Albanian lawyer Enis Daci.
 The couple has two children, Adia and Priam.

-Since January 2021, Garo has moved to Tirana a second time with her family to contribute in the Democratic Party as the official campaign Spokesperson in the parliamentary elections.
+Since January 2021, Garo has moved to Tirana with her family to contribute in the Democratic Party as the official campaign spokesperson in the parliamentary elections.